-- The Sunderland Virtual School (SVS) Policy has been received by all staff - Produced a Looked After Children Policy for SVS, which was distributed to schools via the Governors' Agenda Booklet - Safeguarding Policy and Procedures implemented - Educational Visits Policy and Procedure implemented - Performance Management Policy and Procedure introduced - Procedure and proformas for INSET, linked to the School Improvement Plan and Performance Management - Student Supervision Policy implemented - PEA Policy introduced and a PEA Panel established as part of the new procedures.
+- The Sunderland Virtual School Policy has been received by all staff - Produced a Looked After Children Policy for Sunderland Virtual School, which was distributed to schools via the Governors' Agenda booklet - Safeguarding Policy and Procedures implemented - Educational Visits Policy and Procedure implemented - Performance Management Policy and Procedure introduced - Procedure and proformas for INSET, linked to the School Improvement Plan and Performance Management - Student Supervision Policy implemented - Inclusion Framework and Procedures implemented May 2011 - PEA Policy introduced (April 2011) to correspond with the new financial year.
+Application forms and a PEA Panel has been introduced as part of the new procedures.